R E S E A R C H

 Working Papers

-Estimation of Bidder's Latent Value in Sequential English Auctions with Uncertainty in Future Supply, working paper draft
+Estimation of Bidder's Latent Value in Sequential English Auctions with Uncertainty in Future Supply, (with Kyoo il Kim, Dongwoo Kim, and Haoyang Li)

 This paper proposes a new method to identify and estimate the bidder's latent value in sequential English auctions, with an independent private value paradigm.
-We show that partial identification of latent value distribution is possible with minimal assumption without imposing equilibrium strategies.
+We show that partial identification of latent value distribution is possible with minimal assumption, specifically by assuming (i) bidders do not bid more than they are willing to pay and (ii) the bidder stops bidding if the opportunity cost is higher than the profit from winning in the current period.
 We further show how the method can be applied in previously unexplored auction market conditions such as the case of uncertainty about the number of auctions held in the future.
-We apply the method to data from used car auctions.

 Work in Progress